The Venn diagram of my life would have at least four circles; I hang out in the overlaps.

 I got my start in journalism at the Harvard Independent, the weekly student news magazine at Harvard College, where I was news editor, executive news editor, and eventually editor-in-chief.
 These days I'm chair of the Harvard Independent's Graduate Board, which oversees the newspaper's endowment, ensures cultural continuity, and aims to provide current Independent staffers with advice on journalism and business.

-Journalist, storyteller, startup entrepreneur, educator, and consultant helping media consumers understand the changes wrought by rapid advances in science and technology.
+Journalist, storyteller, audio producer, startup entrepreneur, educator, and consultant helping media consumers understand the changes wrought by rapid advances in science and technology.

 Producer and Host, Soonish, Cambridge, MA — September, 2016-present